Table of Contents[Hide][Show]

-The area around the Cabrillo Statue offers beautiful views of the bay below along with a vantage of Coronado Island and downtown San Diego.
-On a clear day you can see the Coronado Bridge, Hotel Del Coronado and beyond (but it was still quite overcast during our early summer visit).
+The area around the Cabrillo Statue offers beautiful views of the bay below along with a view of Coronado Island and downtown San Diego.
+On a clear day you can see the Coronado Bridge, Hotel Del Coronado and beyond.
+You may find that the skies are overcast, as they were during our early summer visit.

 Beginning in 1855, the Old Point Loma Lighthouse served the San Diego Bay.
 However, fog and low clouds often obscured the light.
 After 36 years, operations were moved to a new lighthouse location closer to the tip of the Point.